 Compression damping also does this because when the suspension resists compression, the sprung mass (rider and frame) has a greater upward velocity on the uphill side of the bump.
 Too much compression damping and the tire loses contact with the ground at the crest of the bump.
 It’s always a balance.
 As a general rule, the response to large bumps is controlled by high speed damping (meaning high damper piston velocity) while the overall attitude of the bike (chassis stability) is controlled by low speed damping (meaning low damper piston velocity.)
 So, bump inputs are at high velocities and rider inputs are at low velocities.
 So if your bike design is able to minimise rider inputs due to chain/weight transfer forces (braking/accelerating) then you have greater overall chassis stability.
 What platform dampers try to do is discriminate between rider inputs and bump inputs to give better levels of chassis control.
 Ideally you would have a damper (shock absorber) that can discriminate between high velocities and low velocities using a frequency threshold.
 This would give high levels of platform control with reduced fluctuations in contact patch load from bump inputs.
 This is essentially what platform damping tries to do.

 I could be completely wrong about this but I think the problem with current platform damping is that it tends to set a threshold and then over damp anything below that threshold in order to improve pedaling performance (due to rider weight transfer- every bike I’ve ever ridden bobs when set up for good small bump compliance) when what we really want is a damper that can discriminate between a rider input and a bump input without harming small bump sensitivity.
-Koni developed a frequency selective damper (FSD) around ten years ago and has recently put it into production for motorsport use.
+Koni developed a frequency selective damper (FSD) several years ago and has recently put it into production for motorsport use.
 It would be pretty neat to see the technology applied to a mountain bike damper.
-It wouldn’t be too difficult to measure the frequency at the damper for different weight riders and then provide an adjustable or replaceable valve to allow the rider to tune the damper to that frequency.
+It wouldn’t be too difficult to measure the frequency at the damper for different weight riders but providing an adjustable or replaceable valve to allow the rider to tune the damper to that frequency would be a formidable challenge.
 07/2014 Update- BOS is now using frequency damping in their fork.
 I’d be curious to know if they licensed the Koni system or developed their own as well as how it is different from the Koni FSD system.

 When designing a bike, you also have to take into account the amount of mechanical friction in the suspension system.
 This is known as Coulomb (friction) damping.
 Coulomb damping is independent of velocity and is digressive at low velocities.
 A bike design with multiple pivots will inherently have more of this than a simple three pivot swingarm bike.
 Detail design (bearing systems, etc.) is very important here and can greatly affect damping.